postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 Postman enables you to share your collections and environments in Workspaces from the Postman app and the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.

-#### Sharing collections in the app
+#### Sharing collection in the Postman app

-##### Sharing collections in the sidebar
+**Sharing collections in the sidebar**

-In the Postman app, select a collection in the sidebar and click the ***Ellipsis (...)*** button.
+1. In the Postman app, select a collection in the sidebar and click the ***Ellipsis (...)*** button.

-Select "Share Collection".
+2. Select "Share Collection".
 The **SHARE COLLECTION** modal appears.
 It offers three ways to share a collection: "Share in another workspace", "Embed", and "Get Link".

 [![share sidebar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-collection-sidebar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-collection-sidebar.png)

 * Sharing collections in another Workspace

   Select this option to add a collection to a team Workspace.
 The collection is visible to the team.

 In the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}, select a collection and then clcik the **Share** button.
 The collection is visible in your target Workspace.